bbell03/The-Pancake-Problem/README.md

     order.
 Our heuristic function was the amount of pancakes out of order.
     Our cost function was how many times we would flip the spatula to put the next element in order.
-Cost was minimized by finding the next element out of order and choosing that as our leaf node.
+Cost was minimized by finding the next element out of order and always choosing that as our leaf node.